cmattson/spree-guides/content/developer/customization/view.markdown

 ### Using Deface

-Deface is a standalone Rails 3 library that enables you to customize Erb templates without needing to directly edit the underlying view file.
+Deface is a standalone Rails 3 library that enables you to customize ERB templates without needing to directly edit the underlying view file.
 Deface allows you to use standard CSS3 style selectors to target any element (including Ruby blocks), and perform an action against all the